microsoft/devops-for-windows-apps/README.md

       run: dotnet test $env:Test_Project_Path
 ```

-Target multiple platforms by authoring the workflow to define a build matrix, a set of different configurations of the runner environment.
+Target multiple platforms by authoring the workflow to define a Build Matrix, a set of different configurations for the runner environment.
 Define [environment variables](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/using-environment-variables) for use by the workflow.

 ```yaml
     strategy:
       matrix: